theforeman/foreman-installer/README.md

 See http://theforeman.org or at #theforeman irc channel on freenode

-Copyright (c) 2010-2012 Ohad Levy
+Copyright (c) 2010-2012 Ohad Levy and their respective owners

-This program and entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+Except where specified in provided modules, this program and entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.